Four common causes of temporary hearing loss in children

 What to do

 By their very nature, kids are curious.
 As infants, they stick everything they can find into their mouths.
 When they get a little older, they start discovering other body orifices to explore and may curiously try to see if something fits where it doesn’t belong–like in their ears.
-Common objects include pebbles, hearing aid batteries, beans and small candies.
+Common objects include pebbles, beans and small candies.
 Although it’s very normal for them to explore in this manner, it can lead to swelling, infection and temporary hearing loss.

-How can you tell if your child has put something into his ear?
+How can you tell if your child has something stuck in their ear?
 You may not be able to immediately.
-If the object is lodged far enough into the ear canal, you may not notice until your child complains of an earache or that things sound “funny”.
+If the object is lodged far enough into the ear canal, you may not notice until your child complains of an earache or that things sound “funny.”
 You may possibly see some discharge from the ear, although not always.

 What to do